Use more than one sense for instructions.

-- ‘Search by using the rectangle box at the very top right of this page’
+- ‘Search by using the green rectangular box labelled ‘Search’ at the top right of the page’

-Web designers often have an aversion to adding words, feeling that it adds to confusion.
-In this case, the opposite can be true.
-Of course, ideally you want a website that feels instinctive with clear actions.
-When you need instructions, get them right.
+We often have an aversion to adding words, feeling that they can confuse users.
+In this case, the opposite is true.
+When you need instructions, make them count.

-It’s best to avoid sound on a website, other than in media.
-No one likes unexpected sounds.
-It’s always hard to tell what the sound means and what you did do make it happen.
+Avoid sound for instructions.
+It’s always hard to tell what the sound means and what a user did to make it happen.
 A prime example is if you use sounds to alert users to errors on a form.
-The user can’t tell exactly what made the error, they won’t even be sure the sound indicated an error.
-Your users with hearing impairments have no chance.
+The user can’t tell exactly what made the error, they can’t even be sure the sound indicated an error.
+Use visual cues instead such as colour and symbols.

-By making sure you don’t rely only on colour in your instructions, you can work towards Guideline 1.4.1.
+By making sure you don’t rely solely on colour in your instructions, you can work towards Guideline 1.4.1.

 Join over 3,500 subscribers on my weekly web accessibility email and get free developer resources like WCAG 2.1 Checklists and special offers.